tpoisot/ms_pop_networks/ms_pop.md

 # Introduction

+% DG: I think it would be important in the introduction to present the framework on the beta of networks.
+At least conceptually, to distinguish the different sources of beta.
+Should also forecast the graal.

 Describing the structure of ecological communities requires to know not only the identity of species, but also their interactions [@dunne_network_2006].
 Because interactions drive ecological dynamics within communities [@berlow_simple_2009],